 Assayas has ventured into the genre arena before, with 2002’s sci-fi “Demonlover” and the 2007 thriller “Boarding Gate,” but “Personal Shopper” marks his first step into the horror arena.
 However, this is a cinephile’s idea of a horror movie, their headiest ingredients elevated to an abstract plane.
 The slick camerawork, slow-burn tension and mysterious circumstances have less to do with shock value than the interior processes behind it.
 Above all, this is a character study about alienation.

-opening sequence, it’s clear that “Personal Shopper” aims for an experimental approach: Maureen creeps through a shadowy empty house for minutes on end, as Assayas’ camera glides along, without context.
+From the opening sequence, it’s clear that “Personal Shopper” aims for an experimental approach: Maureen creeps through a shadowy empty house for minutes on end, as Assayas’ camera glides along, without context.
 Only later does it become clear that she made an oath to her twin — who, like her, suffered from a debilitating heart problem — that whoever died first would make an attempt at contact beyond the grave.

 Wasting her days running errands for a local celebrity, she spends her off time conversing on Skype with her boyfriend as he finishes a remote work project, and hanging with brother’s former girlfriend (Sigrid Bouaziz) as they strategize about ways of making contact with his spirit.
 Her ensuing attempts take a number of sharp turns, first with a seemingly literal encounter marred by bad CGI — and then, with something much creepier.